AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/understanding-anonymous-activity-and-people.md

 >[!NOTE]
 >
->Unlike other links in Marketo emails,&nbsp; [View as Web Page](../../../../product-docs/email-marketing/general/functions-in-the-editor/add-a-view-as-web-page-link-to-an-email.md)&nbsp;is not tracked as an email click.
+>Unlike other links in Marketo emails,  [View as Web Page](../../../../product-docs/email-marketing/general/functions-in-the-editor/add-a-view-as-web-page-link-to-an-email.md) is not tracked as an email click.

 An anonymous activity is merged into a new or existing person when someone: